Basil Alexander Hill: Rugby union career

 Hill made his international debut on 14 February 1903 at Lansdowne Road in the Ireland vs England match.

-Of the 9 matches he played for his national side he was on the winning side on 2 occasions.

-He played his final match for England on 12 January 1907 at St Helen's, Swansea in the Wales vs England match.
+Of the 9 matches he played for his national side, he was on the winning side on two occasions.
+He played his final match for England on 12 January 1907 at St Helen's, Swansea, in the Wales vs England match.

 Military career

 Hill was commissioned into the Royal Marine Artillery as a second lieutenant in 1897, and promoted to lieutenant on 1 July 1898.
 He transferred to the Army Ordnance Department in 1908, and eventually retired as a major-general.

-He served with the Royal Marine Artillery during the Siege of Tsingtao in 1914 and later at Gallipoli, for which he was Mentioned in Despatches.
+Hill served with the Royal Marine Artillery during the Siege of Tsingtao in 1914 and later at Gallipoli, for which he was Mentioned in Despatches.
 He later took part in the Egyptian Expeditionary Force, and was twice mentioned in despatches.
-For his service in the Great War, he received the Distinguished Service Order (DSO) on 1 January 1917 and was promoted brevet lieutenant-colonel.
+For his service in the First World War, he received the Distinguished Service Order on 1 January 1917 and was promoted brevet lieutenant-colonel.

-He was appointed a Companion of the Order of the Bath (CB) in 1937, and knighted as a Knight Commander of the Order of the British Empire (KBE) in 1941.
-He was Colonel Commandant, Royal Electrical and Mechanical Engineers, 1942–1947.
-He was a justice of the peace (JP) for Kent.
+Hill was appointed a Companion of the Order of the Bath in 1937, and knighted as a Knight Commander of the Order of the British Empire in 1941.
+He was Colonel Commandant, Royal Electrical and Mechanical Engineers, from 1942 to 1947.
+He was a justice of the peace for Kent.